 Details of MiC projects, project teams, government regulations, etc. can be found and related QR codes can be scanned by visitors.

-- Monday to Sunday, closed on Wednesdays
+- Monday to Saturday, closed on Sundays and Public Holidays

 - 10:00 am - 5:00 pm